 By the time Providence was chartered as a city in 1832, the lack of any comprehensive planning for the North Burial Ground had become readily apparent in its ad hoc arrangement and maintenance.
-The first mayor of Providence, Samuel W. Bridgham, found the cemetery in a shabby state, and made it one of his goals to improve the general condition
+The first mayor of Providence, Samuel W. Bridgham, found the cemetery in a shabby state, and made it one of his goals to improve the general condition of the grounds.
+As early as 1834 he began to agitate for the platting and fencing-in of the cemetery.1 The activity begun by Mayor Bridgham, who is buried in the cemetery, came to fruition under his successor, Thomas M. Burgess.
+Under his guidance, the governance of the cemetery was re-organized in 1848 under the direction of a three-member commission, chosen annually.
+About this time, detailed regulations concerning interments, death certificates, and the supervision of undertakers were promulgated.

-FOR NPS USE ONLY
+FOR NPS USE ONLY 11-1

-RECEIVED.
+RECEIVED

-DATE ENTERED
+DATE ENTERED a a